richard-austin/security-cam/STRUCTURE.md

 ###### For the NTP time control to work, you must then set the cameras NTP server address to the NVR IP address.

 ### ffmpeg
 ffmpeg is used for re-muxing, audio transcoding and camera connectivity.

+ffmpeg version 4 is used in the NVR as versions 5 and above will not correctly mux the rtsp to fmp4 when audio is present.
+The problem is due to a lack of timestamps in one or both of the streams.
 See FFMPEG.md for details of this.